josehu07/josehu07.github.io/_posts/2021-01-01-ssd-to-optane.md

 1. Broadly speaking, NVM refers to all kinds of persistent storage that maintains information "even after having been power cycled"[^1];
 2. Narrowly speaking, NVM refers to semiconductor memory chips without mechanical structures, including flash memory (such as flash chips, SSD) and ROM;
 3. Recently, NVM may refer to memory chips that are both *persistent* and *byte-addressable*.
 One example is Intel 3D XPoint.
-This category is often refered to as *persistent memory* (PM), NVRAM, or NVDIMM.
+This category is often referred to as *persistent memory* (PM), NVRAM, or NVDIMM.

 In the context of storage systems research, when people say NVM, they often mean the third definition.
 Designing storage policies and building file systems for novel NVM hardware is currently a hot topic.
 The storage "hierarchy" has now become an entangled pyramid where different types of devices have complex & overlapping performance characteristics.
 To be strict, it is not a hierarchy any more.